IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 # Background

 how the murder happened, the assassin's location
-- motive?
-	- Owl thinks shes's trying to provoke war and establish avizallo dominance - Gilead wants?
-	-
+- Owl killed Gyrfalcon bc they got too close to finding out she's a false priest, and finding out abt her search for Nexida
+	- Killing Gyrfalcon was also convenient to spark a war, which would destroy Avizallo
+	- ==how did gyrfalcon find this out??
-- owl finds out gyrfalcon's true identity
+- Found out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence that gyrfalcon's civilian identity wrote
 	- correspondence related to the motive for murder (nexida)
+	- wrote to plead for sibling, who was suspiciously arrested while kite fighting?
-- assassin sniped gyrfalcon while they were off service in their apt
+- Assassin sniped gyrfalcon while they were off service in their apt
 	- newly replaced window
 - somehow incite the riot
 - faked lividity by beating up the body, then plant the body at the site of riot